Our Safety Design

 The most beneficial feature of our analyzers is its small form factor.
 It is truly hand-held for one-handed use and for the likelihood that it can be locked securely inside an electrical panel while it performs power analysis.
 A locked panel eliminates risks to personnel and to the contents of the panel.

 For inputs up to 600 VAC, all our analyzers meet the requirements of IEC 61010-10 overvoltage category IV, the highest international level of safety, and for inputs up to 1000 VAC, overvoltage category III.
-Since our meters are portable and not grounded, the requirements for 600V CAT IV and 1000V CAT III require that you will be safe if the RMS input voltage raises to 7,400V for five seconds while you are holding or communicating with it.
+Since our meters are portable and not grounded, the requirements for 600V CAT IV and 1000V CAT III require that you will be safe if the RMS input voltage raises to 7,400V for five seconds while you are holding it.
 Our analyzers exceed that ability.

 All of our analyzers and voltage probes are color-coded to be either red (for “hot”) or black for neutral or ground.
 Avoiding using any of the multi-colored power standards of the world keeps it clear and simple what is potentially dangerous and what is not.